perry699/Site-suitability-analysis/README.md

 ## Features
 - Easy adjustment of factor weights
+- Efficient calculation of the overall score for site suitability
 - Visual representation of site suitability
-- Efficient calculation of overall suitability score

 ## Installation